0.2 miles, stone dust

-The trail is maintained by the Friends of the Seabrook Rail Trail.
+The trail is maintained by the Friends of the Seabrook Rail Trail and the Coastal Trails Coalition.

 The Seabrook-Salisbury Trail can be accessed from Route 286.